tikyau/OPCDA-to-IoT-Hub-Adaptor-V2/README.md

 1. Build and run the full solution (OPDDA45.sln) with Visual Studio 2017 is recommended.

 2. Fill in your OPCDA Server info (Host Name and Server Name), IoT Hub Connection String, define your stream interval and timeout   interval in the config.xml file.

    ![image](https://user-images.githubusercontent.com/17831550/75311192-fb20ff00-5890-11ea-9bce-6be87da846d1.png)

 3. Update the tag names in the config.xml file:

    ![image](https://user-images.githubusercontent.com/17831550/75311288-3f140400-5891-11ea-8b4b-221f0cc6e3b6.png)

 4. Update the schema of your IoT Hub Message as desired in SimulatedDevice.cs as shown below:

    ![image](https://user-images.githubusercontent.com/17831550/75311367-7d112800-5891-11ea-9461-6027569acdc0.png)

-5. The device twin code for config file update through Azure Cloud
+5. The device twin code for config file update through Azure Cloud:

    ![image](https://user-images.githubusercontent.com/17831550/75311418-a336c800-5891-11ea-81be-224dd17c7d44.png)

    Overall Architecture for the device twin and Az Function operation:
    ![Device Twin](https://user-images.githubusercontent.com/17831550/75311009-61f1e880-5890-11ea-9198-b62fe4bc738d.png)

-6. A mock up OPCDA server is included for you to test without a real server
+6. A mock up OPCDA server is included for you to test without a real server:

    ![image](https://user-images.githubusercontent.com/17831550/75311501-ec871780-5891-11ea-979c-5844e2d02c26.png)

 7. The repo contains all the DLLs that are required to establish the connection and extracting the tag data from your OPCDA Server: